-GBIO is affiliated with the Industrial Areas Foundation (IAF) , the nation’s first and largest network of multi-faith citizen organizations.
-Today, the IAF is made up of 65 organizations working in cities and metropolitan areas across the country, on issues ranging from healthcare to education to housing
+GBIO is affiliated with the Industrial Areas Foundation (IAF), the nation’s first and largest network of multi-faith citizen organizations.
+Today, the IAF is made up of 65 organizations working in cities and metropolitan areas across the country and internationally, on issues ranging from health care to education to housing.

-GBIO works most closely with the 20 IAF organizations operating in the East, Midwest, and Southeast that have joined together to form Metro-IAF.
-Those organizations have accounted for the construction of thousands of units of affordable housing, pioneering work on health care reform, the transformation of dilapidated and underperforming urban area schools, and a whole host of other victories.
+GBIO is proud to be part of Metro IAF, a branch of the IAF that focuses on building power in cities in the Eastern United States.
+Those organizations have secured the construction of thousands of units of affordable housing, pioneered work on health care reform, transformed dilapidated and underperforming urban area schools, and gained a whole host of other victories.